- Type 2 diabetes

-My main interest is currently focused on studying the molecular mechanisms underlying the immunometabolic effects of parasitic infection and parasite-derived molecules using both in vitro and in vivo approaches in various rodent models or in humans.
-This original research line is aimed to identify new metabolically-active molecules and/or potential novel molecular targets involved in tissue-specific regulation of substrate metabolism and insulin sensitivity that can ultimately lead to future therapeutic opportunities for the treatment of metabolic disorders and type 2 diabetes.
+Guigas' group is mainly focused on studying the molecular mechanisms underlying the immune-mediated regulation of metabolic homeostasis by parasites and their molecules (http://help-t2d.nl/), using both in vitro and in vivo approaches in various rodent models or in humans.
+This original research line is aimed to identify new molecules and/or potential novel molecular targets involved in tissue-specific regulation of glucose/lipid metabolism and insulin sensitivity that can ultimately lead to future therapeutic opportunities for the treatment of metabolic disorders and type 2 diabetes.

 Hussaarts L, Garcia-Tardon N, van Beek L, Heemskerk MM, Haeberlein S, van der Zon GC, Ozir-Fazalalikhan A, Berbee JF, Willems van Dijk K, van Harmelen V, Yazdanbakhsh M, Guigas B. Chronic helminth infection promotes adipose tissue M2 macrophages and improves insulin sensitivity in obese mice.
 (2015).
-FASEB J, in press
+FASEB J, 29(7):3027-39.

 Geerling JJ, Boon MR, van der Zon GC, van den Berg SAA, van den Hoek AM, Lombes M, Princen HM, Havekes LM, Rensen PCN, Guigas B. Metformin reduces plasma cholesterol and triglyceride levels by promoting VLDL-triglyceride clearance by brown adipose tissue in mice.
 (2014).
 Diabetes, 63(3):880-91.